gdi-de/apworkshop2026_ldtutorial/README.md

 > [!NOTE]
 > **CHOICE:** We choose to include VEXT to maximize the reusability of the data dump.

-### Exposing data through (static) APIs

-For all selected target communities, the selected APIs need to be investigated for their potential to provide the data that has been created.
-Previously, we decided to provide additional support for GIS users and chose to provide them with an OGC API Features service.

-> [!IMPORTANT]
-> Key questions:
-> How should the service be provided?
-Do we need an additional web application?
-> Which parts of the newly created linked open data graph should be exposed through the API, and how do we mark them in the knowledge graph?

-In this tutorial, we rely solely on GitHub Pages for this repository, so a fully-fledged OGC API Features web service is out of scope.
-Instead, we can create a static OGC API Features version that allows downloading full datasets but cannot provide search functionality.

-> [!NOTE]
-> We publish geospatial features as a single GeoJSON files, with one feature per instance.
-> We infer groupings by subclass categorization and create collection instances in the knowledge graph.
-> We then publish these collections as a static [OGC API Features](https://gdi-de.github.io/apworkshop2026_ldtutorial/collections/indexc.html) deployment so that the geodata, modeled as linked open data, can be accessed in GIS applications.
-We publish an [OpenAPI description](https://gdi-de.github.io/apworkshop2026_ldtutorial/api/api.html) of the static service.

-> [!CAUTION]
-> A note on static OGC API Features capabilities:
-> A static OGC API Features deployment will answer API calls to:
-> - /landingpage
-> - /capabilities
-> - /collections
-> - /collections/{COLLECTION}
-> - /collections/{COLLECTION}/items
-> - /collections/{COLLECTION}/items/{FEATUREID}
->
-> However, the static version is not able to answer API calls with HTML parameters such as "limit" and especially not CQL queries.
-> Hence, only complete feature collections are returned.
-> For these additional capabilities, a real webservice is required.

 ## Querying Linked Open Data